 There’s even more bad news.
 Remember those discretionary calories?

 - According to the USDA, approximately 50% of the calories in cheese are discretionary.
 That means they don’t count towards your child’s daily nutritional needs.
-(Click on chart to see amounts of discretionary calories in your favorite foods.)

 And finally, your kids don’t need as much dairy as you think.